sync-oz/convert-textra-db-to-xml/README.md

 Both great apps.
 It was my ignorance with backups which left me with only a Textra database and not a stock messaging database.

 Tested on Textra version 2.5, SMS Backup and Restore version 7.42, and messaging database  from a Samsung S6 5.0 stock firmware.

+Possible issues:
+- This was tested on a mac.
+Linux should work OK too.
+For Windows, you might need to edit the paths to the files but it might work.